cashapp/misk/RELEASING.md

 - If you are changing the publication details, it is recommended that you have the necessary permissions and credentials to publish artifacts to Sonatype Nexus Repository (OSSRH)

+# Local Testing

+To publish misk changes locally and consume in downstream repositories:
+1. Set `VERSION_NAME='any-version-SNAPSHOT'` in gradle.properties file.
+2. Run `gradle publishToMavenLocal`.
+Re-run this command whenever you make subsequent changes to misk.
+3. In the downstream repository, update the miskBom version in the `Dependencies.kt` file with the `SNAPSHOT` version.
+4. In the root `build.gradle.kts` file, add the following:

+      `subprojects {
+        repositories {
+         mavenLocal()
+         }
+        }`

 # Automated Publishing Workflow

 This repository is set up with an automated workflow using GitHub Actions.